E-commerce

 2. The most strategic category pages.

-3. Product pages with the highest traffic or revenue potential.
+3. Product pages with the greatest potential for traffic or revenue.

 4. Internal linking between SEO content and transactional pages.